 Vagus nerve dysfunction

 Your vagus nerve is the primary way your brain communicates with your gut.
-Two things can cause the vagual nerve to lose tone and therefore lose effectiveness: inflammtion and stress.
+Two things can cause the vagal nerve to lose tone and therefore lose effectiveness: inflammation and stress.
 Classic signs of low vagal tone include reflux, SIBO, and constipation.

 To restore vagal nerve tone, see my friend’s blog here.
 In addition, you can use a tens unit at home to stimulate your vagus nerve, and acupuncture does this as well.

 Folks with SIBO often have digestive dysfunction that exists with their SIBO, either as part of the cause or as a side effect.
 This can include:

 - Sluggish liver and gallbladder function